ddnexus/elastics-doc/source/doc/7-Tutorials/1-Flex-vs-Tire.md

 All that reverse-engineering effort... only to make Tire generate the same simple structure you wanted and knew from the beginning.
 That looks quite twisted to me.
 I often wished to get rid of Tire and get straight to elasticsearch.

-> You don't need to reverse-engineer anything with Flex, because it expresses queries with the same elasticsearch structures, just easier to read, write and reuse since you can express them in `YAML`.
+> You don't need to reverse-engineer anything with Flex, because it can express queries by using exactly the same elasticsearch structures, just easier to read, write and reuse since you can express them in `YAML` {% see 7.3#adding_flex_templates %}.

 #### Pros and Cons